 To be eligible for this exam, diplomates must:

 - Certification Status: Be certified by the ABS in vascular surgery and meeting the requirements of Continuous Certification.
 Certification may not be revoked.
 Current certification in general surgery is not required.
 Diplomates not meeting requirements cannot register for the exam until re-entry requirements are met.

 - Professional Activity: Be in the active practice and/or teaching and/or research and/or administrative activities relevant to vascular surgery.
 If diplomates are providing care to hospitalized patients, they must hold practice privileges at an accredited health care institution.
 If diplomates no longer hold privileges, they must provide an explanation when updating their practice information.

 - Operative Log: Submit an operative experience report every 10 years (in any ABS specialty).
-The report will cover the most recent calendar year or 12-month period prior to application, reflecting experience at the hospital where the majority of work is performed.
+The report will cover the most recent calendar year or a more recent 12-month period, reflecting experience at the institution where the majority of work is performed.
 Note: Diplomates who no longer operate will provide instead information about their current activities.

 - Adhere to the ABS Ethics and Professionalism Policy.